laravel/docs/queues.md

         }
     }

 In this example, note that we were able to pass an [Eloquent model](/docs/{{version}}/eloquent) directly into the queued job's constructor.
-Because of the `SerializesModels` trait that the job is using, Eloquent models and their loaded relationships will be gracefully serialized and unserialized when the job is processing.
+Because of the `Queueable` trait that the job is using, Eloquent models and their loaded relationships will be gracefully serialized and unserialized when the job is processing.

 If your queued job accepts an Eloquent model in its constructor, only the identifier for the model will be serialized onto the queue.
 When the job is actually handled, the queue system will automatically re-retrieve the full model instance and its loaded relationships from the database.
 This approach to model serialization allows for much smaller job payloads to be sent to your queue driver.